Does Your Child Have an Autism Spectrum or Asperger’s Diagnosis?

 - The lack of independence you have in your own life

-- Being conflicted about the love you have for your child and the resentment you may feel from the demands of autism
+- Being conflicted about the love you have for your child and the resentment you may feel from the demands of an ASD child

-- Guilt that you are paying more attention to this child at the expense of your other children
+- Guilt that you’re paying attention to this child at the expense of your other children

-- The financial drain and feelings of isolation that come with an autism spectrum diagnosis
+- The financial drain and feelings of isolation that come with an ASD diagnosis

 You May Have Already Tried Many Things

-If you have a child with Autism Spectrum Disorder, you may have already tried many different options and strategies.
+If you have a child with ASD, you may have already tried many different options and strategies.
 The impact of living with autism is significant, and most parents tend to do all they can to improve the situation.

-Neurofeedback has been shown to help in alleviating many of the symptoms of Autism Spectrum Disorder.
-The first thing most parents notice is the calming effect of neurofeedback training.
-They consistently tell us that their children are able to manage their emotions better and do not get overwhelmed as easily.
+Neurofeedback has been shown to help alleviate many of the symptoms of ASD.
+The first thing most parents notice is its calming effect.
+They frequently tell us that their children are able to manage their emotions better and don’t get overwhelmed as easily.

 Other changes parents observe include: